Ciaanh/XPChronicle/docs/XPBar_Color_Analysis.md

 ## Overview

-This document analyzes how each XP bar style (Flat, Legacy, Circular, Vertical) in XPBarEnhanced handles color application for the main bar and overlays (gained XP, quest complete/incomplete, rested XP), and whether user-configured colors from the options panel are respected.
+This document analyzes how each XP bar style (Flat, Classic, Circular, Vertical) in XPBarEnhanced handles color application for the main bar and overlays (gained XP, quest complete/incomplete, rested XP), and whether user-configured colors from the options panel are respected.

 ---